motis-project/motis/README.md

 MOTIS comes with all features you need for a next generation mobility platform:

-- routing (one mode walking, bike, car, sharing mobility / combined modes)
+- **routing**: one mode walking, bike, car, sharing mobility / combined modes
-- geocoding (address completion and resolution to geo coordinates)
+- **geocoding**: multi-language address + stop name completion with fuzzy string matching and resolution to geo coordinates
-- reverse geocoding (resolving geo coordinates to the closest address)
+- **reverse geocoding**: resolving geo coordinates to the closest address
-- tile server (background map tiles)
+- **tile server**: background map tiles

 Features can be turned on and off as needed.